Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Measures and Metrics

 \subsection{Expert Ensembling}

 Conventional wisdom suggests that ensembling multiple models improves robustness and accuracy by leveraging diverse model strengths or averaging out independent errors.
 Our findings directly challenge this assumption for educational evaluation tasks.
-We tested two conceptually opposed ensemble strategies: (1) \textbf{pedagogy-expertise weighting}, which weights model votes by performance on an AI pedagogy benchmark, and (2) \textbf{unanimous voting}, which selects only cases where all models agree, distilling their shared consensus.
+We tested two conceptually opposed ensemble strategies: (1) \textbf{pedagogy-expertise weighting}, which weights model votes by performance on an AI pedagogy benchmark \citep{lelievre_benchmarking_2025},\footnote{Findings are robust to using other expertise benchmark scores such as MMLU-Pro and math-specific benchmarks} and (2) \textbf{unanimous voting}, which selects only cases where all models agree, distilling their shared consensus.

 For a set of models $\mathcal{F} = \{f_1, \ldots, f_K\}$, the pedagogy-weighted ensemble score for transcript $t$ on task $j$ is:

 where $w_k$ represents model $f_k$'s performance on a pedagogy knowledge benchmark (we test MMLU Education subset, MMLU Mathematics, and a specialized mathematics pedagogy benchmark).
 The unanimous ensemble restricts analysis to the subset $\mathcal{T}_{\text{unan}} = \{t : S_{f_1,tj} = S_{f_2,tj} = \cdots = S_{f_K,tj}\}$ of transcripts where all models assign identical ratings.